root3nl/SupportApp/README.md

 ### Support App Extensions

 Support App Extensions enable administrators to create custom info items and populate those with output from scripts or commands.
 You can use your MDM solution to run scripts or commands to populate the Support App Extensions.
 The Support App can also run scripts with elevated privileges everytime the Support App popover appears to make sure data is up to date.
+Extensions show a placeholder by default is no value is set.
+Once
-Please read [Privileged scripts (SupportHelper)](#privileged-commands-or-scripts-supporthelper) down below for more info.
+Please read [Privileged scripts](#privileged-scripts) down below for more info.

 Below are the preference keys to enable Support App Extensions:
 | Preference key | Type | Default value | Description | Example |